philFernandez/printc/README.md

  As an aside, I have not tested this inside TMUX, but it should work there as long as the environment is set up to properly handle color and italics.

+### Blinking Text

+Many terminals have no support for blinking text.
+This may be considered a feature of those terminals rather than a bug.

 # Usage

 ### Options